 Nevertheless, when combined with Aigis or N’Kuhana’s Opinion, which has direct effects based on the healing received, this equipment becomes more valuable.

 Foreign Fruit: Provides a burst of healing equivalent to Bustling Fungus when paired with Transcendence.
-However, it has a longer cooldown and lacks the ability to heal allies, making it less useful than other items.
+However, it has a longer cooldown and lacks the ability to heal allies, making it less useful than other Risk of Rain 2’s items.

 Gnarled Woodsprite: Operates similarly to Foreign Fruit, but it has the added benefit of being able to heal allies with 10% of their Max HP per second.